 All manuscripts by authors in the Americas, Australasia, and the Caribbean should be submitted to the Editor-in-Chief in English (i.e., American, not British).
 For spelling, punctuation, and style refer to the “Submissions” page, as well as the Chicago Manual of Style, 15th edition.
 Those authors whose primary language is other than English should consult with the Editor-in-Chief as to whether a non-English language version of the manuscript can be published along with the English translation.
-Those manuscripts by authors in Europe, the Middle East and Africa should be submitted to the Associate Editor, European Editorial Board, in American English and follow the Chicago Manual of Style, 15th edition.
+Those manuscripts by authors in Europe, the Middle East and Africa may be submitted to either the Editor-in-Chief or the Associate Editor, European Editorial Board, in American English and follow the Chicago Manual of Style, 15th edition.
 Those authors whose primary language is other than English should consult the Associate Editor as to whether the non-English language version of the manuscript can be published along side the English translation.
 If another language is approved, then the style to which the author is familiar will be acceptable for that non-English language version.
 Authors whose second language is English will be responsible for an acceptable English translation.

 The length of research articles should be between 3500 and 10,000 words, with the length of discussion notes, which are comments or responses to research published in the journal and elsewhere; book and film reviews; review essays, and interviews varying between 1500 and 5000 words depending upon the type of submission.

 Manuscripts (English language version) should be submitted in Microsoft Word format in order to ensure proper processing and should be arranged as follows: